mmlacak/crochess/docs/source/libcc/paths.rst

 Substitute side-effects (.e. :c:member:`CcPathNode.sub`) are meant to be applied to the last step in path segment (i.e. :c:member:`CcPathNode.steps`) of a *current* node;
-usually, they are transferred verbatim to :c:member:`CcStep.tentative`, since any of them can be side-effect played in a cascade, and it's not known in advance which one it is.
+usually, they are transferred verbatim to :c:member:`CcStep.tentative__d`, since any of them can be side-effect played in a cascade, and it's not known in advance which one it is.